stalomeow/StarRailNPRShaderDocs/docs/en/character/asset.md

 By default, case is ignored. `*` represents zero or more characters.

-??? question "Configure Asset Processor"
+??? info "Configure Asset Processor"

     The asset processor can be configured in `Project Settings/StarRail NPR Shader/HSR Asset Processors`.